ElazarK/content-docs/playbooks/Hybrid-analysis_quick-scan.md

 title: Hybrid Analysis Quick Scan
 ---

-Runs a quick-scan command with generic-polling.
+Runs a quick-scan command with `Generic-Polling`.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.